Service Level Agreement

 - Minor changes – Simple requests such as changing the scheduled run time of a workflow

 The following service requests are chargeable at the appropriate billable rate depending on the time of day the work needs to be completed.

 - Installation or reinstallation of the Service Providers software and restoring Workflows / Scripts and databases on a new or an existing server software due to an upgrade or hardware failure. †

-- 3rd party breaking changes – if the Customer or a 3rd party system (e.g. Ecommerce site) has been changed or upgraded resulting in a breaking change that requires the Service Provider to make amendments to a workflow or script, or to correct or amend data that has been corrupted as a result of a change †
+- 3rd party breaking changes – if the Customer or a 3rd party system (e.g. Ecommerce site) has been changed or upgraded resulting in a breaking change that requires the Service Provider to make amendments to a workflow, or to correct or amend data that has been corrupted as a result of a change. †

 - Other Failures – Flooding, Power outages or other catastrophic failures that are outside the control of the Service Provider. †